SARS-CoV-2 S1 IgA ELISA Kit [RUO]

 - Stop solution, 12 ml, ready for use.

-SARS-CoV-2 S1 IgA ELISA Kit is a highly sensitive and specific immunoassay developed by ImmunoDiagnostics for qualitative detection of IgA class antibodies against the S1 of SARS-CoV-2 in human blood.
+SARS-CoV-2 S1 IgA ELISA Kit is a highly sensitive and specific immunoassay developed by ImmunoDiagnostics for quantitative detection of IgA class antibodies against the S1 of SARS-CoV-2 in human blood.

 This product is intended for research use only.

 SARS-CoV-2 is an enveloped virus with a positive-sense RNA genome and a nucleocapsid of helical symmetry.
 The SARS-CoV-2 entry into host cells is mediated by the transmembrane spike (S) glycoprotein, which is the main target of neutralizing antibodies upon infection and the focus of the therapeutic and vaccine design.
 S comprises two functional subunits responsible for binding to the host cell receptor (S1 subunit) and fusion of the viral and cellular membranes (S2 subunit).
 Immunoglobulin A (IgA) plays a crucial role in the immune function of mucous membranes.
 In the blood, IgA interacts with Fc receptor to initiate inflammatory responses.